Peak District and Derbyshire

 The HERO Summer Trial was established to encourage entries from people new to classic rallying or to appeal to those with limited free time whilst still maintaining a sufficiently competitive element to appeal to the more competitive crews.
 The concept clearly worked and each year the event attracts newcomers whilst retaining its core of enthusiastic supporters.
-2017 will see the highest number of crews since the inauguration of the Summer Trial, an indication that the reputation of both the event and HERO is spreading far afield.
+2017 saw the highest number of crews since the inauguration of the Summer Trial, an indication that the reputation of both the event and HERO is spreading far afield.

 The format of the event is designed so less impact is placed on your work commitments, a prologue takes part on Friday afternoon, this is very straightforward and eases you into the Summer Trial.
-Saturday is a full day’s rallying, Sunday, as a rule, generally finishes in the early afternoon with a prize giving and buffet lunch which allows you to be back at work on the Monday.
-Navigation is by straight forward tulip diagrams with some simple, straight-forward map sections to help you progress.
+Saturday is a full day’s rallying, Sunday, as a rule, generally finishes in the early afternoon with a prize giving and buffet lunch which allows you to be back at work on Monday.
+Navigation is by straightforward tulip diagrams with some simple, straight-forward map sections to help you progress.

 The driving tests are held on private land, and will allow you to enjoy your vehicle at it’s best!
 The Summer Trial has quickly become the UK’s favourite Summer event, it attracts crews from all over Europe, early entry is advisable.
 The event is classified as Introductory, making it suitable for any level of experience, there is no night time driving, most roads used on the route and driving tests are sealed tarmac.
 The emphasis of the Summer Trial has always been a fun yet competitive event which caters for all levels of ability, absolute novice to seasoned expert.
-This is a short weekend event that starts on the Friday and finishes on the Sunday.
-This means, that for those of us who must work, we only have to take the Friday off.

 (Cars built before this date)